bruvellu/cephalic-furrow/3-text/furrow.md

 In conditions where the cephalic furrow formation is perturbed, this leads to more frequent and larger tissue buckling events.
 Therefore, we hypothesize that the temporary storage of invaginated cells folded in the cephalic furrow may contribute to absorbing these compressive stresses generated by mitotic domains and germ band extension in wildtype conditions.

+## Early pre-patterned invagination prevents mechanical instability

-To explore the role of the cephalic furrow as a mechanical buffer, we analyzed computationally how it interacts with mitotic domains and with the germ band, and how it influences the formation of ectopic folds.
+To explore the role of the cephalic furrow as a mechanical buffer, we analyzed biologically and computationally how it interacts with mitotic domains and with the germ band, and how it influences the formation of ectopic folds.

-In our model, we programmed the cephalic furrow by establishing an intrinsic negative curvature ($\kappa_o^{CF}$) to a narrow region of the particle--spring blastoderm that matches the span of the initiator cells *in vivo* ({@fig:model}a, {@fig:proportions}).
-Using the bending rigidity fine-tuned with the previous simulations and experiments, we ran a parameter sweep for different values of $\kappa_o^{CF}$ and established a baseline ($\kappa_o^{CF}>0.3$) where the invagination forms in a robust manner with minimal variability, phenocopying the cephalic furrow *in vivo* ({@fig:cf-sweep}a).
+### Cephalic furrow invaginates autonomously pulling adjacent tissues

+In addition, we performed a complementary experiment to determine the size of the region under the influence of the cephalic furrow.
+By laser ablating cell membranes at different distances from initiator cells in early wildtype embryos, we find that the recoil velocity increases with time and decreases with distance, with an approximate range of at least 40µm anterior and posterior to the initiator cells ({@fig:experiments}i).
+This suggests that the cell shortening of initiator cells, which is actively driven by lateral myosin contractility [@Eritano2020-mi], pulls on the adjacent cells and generates tension in the surrounding tissues.
+These experiments corroborate the view that cephalic furrow initiation is autonomous and independent of other morphogenetic movements of gastrulation, such as the germ band extension.

+### Cephalic furrow forms normally but is shallower in cauterized wildtype

 Since our experiments indicate that the germ band is compressing the head--trunk tissues, we first asked whether the extension of the germ band can influence the depth of the cephalic furrow.
 To test *in vivo* whether the presence of the germ band impacts the formation of the cephalic furrow, we blocked the germ band extension by cauterization in wildtype embryos.
 The cephalic furrow forms normally in cauterized embryos indicating that the germ band extension is not required for its formation ({@fig:experiments}e,f).
 We then measured the maximum depth of the cephalic furrow between cauterized and non-cauterized embryos, and found it is 15% shallower after cauterization ({@fig:experiments}h).
 This result needs to be corroborated with a larger sample size, but it provides initial evidence that the germ band extension has a mild influence on the final depth of the cephalic furrow.
-In addition, we performed a complementary experiment to determine the size of the region under the influence of the cephalic furrow.
-By laser ablating cell membranes at different distances from initiator cells in early wildtype embryos, we find that the recoil velocity increases with time and decreases with distance, with an approximate range of at least 40µm anterior and posterior to the initiator cells ({@fig:experiments}i).
-This suggests that the cell shortening of initiator cells, which is actively driven by lateral myosin contractility [@Eritano2020-mi], pulls on the adjacent cells and generates tension in the surrounding tissues.
-These experiments corroborate the view that cephalic furrow initiation is autonomous and independent of other morphogenetic movements of gastrulation, such as the germ band extension.

 <!--These experiments rule out the germ band extension as a driver of cephalic furrow invagination, and give support to the notion that the cephalic furrow forms autonomously by independent active mechanisms which are .-->